magento-sparta/magento2docker/README.md

 It requires two steps:
 1. Using local CA certificate.
+2. Adding 443 port to Apache.
-2. Changing the config in `m2install` to use https.
+3. Changing the config in `m2install` to use https.

 ### Using local CA certificate